Lex Luthor: Earth-47

-Introduced in Year of the Villain: Lex Luthor #1 (2019), this Lex Luthor studies and uses the Black Mercy, an alien plant that feeds off an organism's psychic energy while distracting them with an illusion of the life they want.
-Through repeated use, Lex experiences multiple scenarios where he acquires the great power and/or superpowers he always wanted, but finds he is never satisfied.
-Realizing his ambitions are based on ego, while Superman regularly considers how his actions will affect or benefit others, this Luthor spends the rest of his life creating new ways for people to heal and live better lives.
+An alternate universe variant of Lex Luthor from Earth-47 appears in Year of the Villain: Lex Luthor #1 (2019).
+This version studies and uses the Black Mercy.
+Through repeated use of its illusionary effects, he experiences multiple scenarios wherein he acquires great power, but is never satisfied.
+Realizing his ambitions are based on his ego, he spends the rest of his life creating new ways for people to heal and live better lives.